ready-1/NetCtrl/cline_docs/progress.md

 - [ ] Offline issue queue for air-gapped environments

 ## Immediate Priorities:
-1. Complete CRCT system initialization
-2. Set up dependency tracking structure
+1. Implement Docker environment setup with environment variable management
-3. Prepare Docker environment architecture for air-gapped operation
+2. Create project structure for air-gapped operation
+3. Configure container images and Dockerfiles for all services
+4. Set up environment validation scripts
-4. Design database schema for users and roles
+5. Design database schema for users and roles
-5. Plan approach for bundling Material UI and all dependencies locally
+6. Plan approach for bundling Material UI and all dependencies locally

 ## Known Issues:
 - Need to determine best approach for handling 2GB file uploads in air-gapped environments